PerkLab/SlicerSandbox/README.md

 If boundary of the extracted region is chipped away in the output image then either add a fixed-size `padding` and/or increase the computation `accuracy` (in `Advanced` section).

 ![](RemovePatientTable.jpg)

+## Curved Planar Reformat

+Curved planar reformat module allows "straightening" a curved volume for visualization or quantification.
+The module provides two-way spatial mapping between the original and straightened space.

 ### Adjust reformatting parameters for robust mapping